The quantum switch is uniquely defined by its action on unitary operations: Introduction

-Although simple, this example can be used to show that \textit{almost all} higher-order quantum operations share this property, namely, the action on unitary operations does not uniquely define the action on non-unitary operations.
+Although simple, this example can be used to construct infinitely many pairs of higher-order quantum operations that share this property, namely, the action on unitary operations does not uniquely define the action on non-unitary operations.
 In particular, for any fixed circuit operation, we can construct two new circuits by considering probabilistic mixtures of the fixed operations with the identity channel or the depolarizing channel.
 For any non-trivial probability mixture, the same argument used in our previous example shows that these two new circuits may act identically on unitary operations, but they act differently for non-unital operations.
-Moreover, this argument does not rely on quantum circuits and can be used for any general process (potentially with indefinite causal order~\cite{qswitch}) which transforms quantum operations.
-We just need to recognize that the two different circuits presented in Fig.~\ref{fig:dep_equiv} are valid processes, and by performing any non-trivial convex combinations, one can always construct examples of two higher-order transformations which the action on unitary operations does not uniquely define the action on general.
+More rigorously, let $C$ be an arbitrary one-slot quantum comb \cite{comb1,comb2,comb3} representing a circuit which a channel into a channel.
+Let $C_1$ be the comb associated to the circuit that transforms an arbitrary channel $\tmapf{\Lambda}$ into $\tmap{D}\circ \tmapf{\Lambda} \circ \tmap{D} = \tmap{D}$ and $C_2$ be the comb associated to the circuit transforms an arbitrary channel $\tmapf{\Lambda}$ into $\tmapf{id}\circ \tmapf{\Lambda} \circ \tmap{D} = \tmapf{\Lambda}$.
+It follows from Eq.~\eqref{eq:unital} and Eq.~\eqref{eq:non_unital} that for any $0 \leq \eta<1$ the circuits associated to the combs

-Our main question then is, does there exist a higher-order quantum operation which respects the constraints of the quantum switch on unitary operations presented in Eq.~\eqref{eq:def_qs_u}, but does not respect the constraints of the quantum switch for general operations presented in Eq.~\eqref{eq:def_qs_k}?
+are equivalent for unitary operations, but $C^\eta_1$ and $C^\eta_2$ act differently on non-unitary quantum channels.
+Interestingly, this argument does not rely on quantum circuits and can be used for any general process (potentially with indefinite causal order~\cite{qswitch}) which transforms quantum operations.
+We just need to recognize that the two different circuits presented in Fig.~\ref{fig:dep_equiv} are valid processes, and by performing any non-trivial convex combinations, one can always construct examples of two higher-order transformations in which the action on unitary operations does not uniquely define the action on general.

-It is worth mentioning that the difficulty of the problem follows the fact that general quantum operations cannot be written as a linear combination of unitary operations.
-For instance, a non-unital channel can never be written as a linear combination of unitary operations.
-However, linearity is not the only condition in which higher-order operations should respect.
-It is crucial to respect a notion of complete positivity.
-That is, since quantum operations should be completely positive (CP), it is inevitable to impose that processes transforming quantum operations should be completely CP preserving~\cite{comb1,comb2,comb3,qs_comm1,indefinite_correlation,indefinite_purification}.
+It is worth mentioning that the difficulty of the problem follows from the fact that general CPTP maps cannot be written as a linear combination of unitary ones.
+For instance, a non-unital CPTP map can never be written as a linear combination of unitary CPTP maps.
+However, the linearity is not the only condition that supermaps should respect.
+It is crucial to respect the notion of complete positivity (CP)~\cite{comb1,comb2,comb3,qs_comm1,indefinite_correlation,indefinite_purification}.